Most who take levothyroxine (LT4) do so once a day.

 The sharp peak of FT4 and/or FT3 after dosing means that it is hard to draw blood at the precise peak.
 When sequential blood draws have been performed in research, even a few minutes could make a difference.
 If only doing a single blood draw, the timing of the peak is necessarily guesswork.

 From the sharp peak, both FT4 and FT3 fall away, faster at first, slowing later.
-The time before the next dose is often called the trough.
+The time immediately before the next dose is often called the trough.
 (FT4 drops more slowly than FT3.)

 Because the rate of change in the trough is low, precise timing is not so important.